jacobcancode/LitConnect/navigation/blog.md

 search_exclude: true
 permalink: /blogs/
 ---
-# 📢 **Team Deployment Guide: Ultra-Detailed Step-by-Step**
+# 📢 **LitConnect Deployment Guide: Step-by-Step**

 > **Welcome to the official deployment guide for our project!** 🚀 This guide provides an exhaustive step-by-step walkthrough for deploying our backend to AWS using EC2, Docker, and Cockpit.
+It demonstrates the exact steps we will follow in order for succesful deployment.
+Diagrams at the bottom.

 ---